Puntalytics/Puntalytics.github.io/_posts/2021-04-18-Jake-Bailey,-part-2.md

 the ball, scared to return it.
 As well as \[Long Snapper Joe Cardona\] having such a fast snap allowing me to take time.
-So teams don’t want to rush us all that much, and I can still take my time, sit back there and know that i’m not totally going to be rushed but go a little bit fast.
+So teams don’t want to rush us all that much, and I can still take my time, sit back there and know that I’m not totally going to be rushed but go a little bit fast.
 The whole punt team works together in such unison, where if Joe does his job, that allows me to do my job, and that allows Matt and Justin to do their jobs and it works out really well.